uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 65 Can you tell how we can create random data using APIs?

 Yes, we can create random data in APIs to make testing more dynamic and realistic.
-In Rest Assured, I usually use Java’s built-in classes like Random, UUID, or even Faker library for this purpose.

-For example, if I’m testing a user creation API, instead of hardcoding names or emails, I generate random values like:
+In Rest Assured, I usually use Java’s built-in classes like Random, UUID, or even Faker library for this purpose, For example, if I’m testing a user creation API, instead of hardcoding names or emails, I generate random values like:

 ``` java
 String randomName = "User_" + UUID.randomUUID().toString();